Bridger Bowl Ski Resort is a ski area located in the state of Montana in USA. The resort is in the town of Bozeman, MT.

 We recently ranked all of Montana's ski resorts, so you can see where Bridger Bowl stacks up against all its nearby ski hills!

 Bridger Bowl is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Bridger Bowl Ski Resort.
+Unfortunately, none of those passes work with Bridger Bowl Ski Resort.
 To purchase season passes, you'll need to visit Bridger Bowl's website.

 There are numerous options to stay at Bridger Bowl around the resort.
 Check out the available options with the form below.

 Bridger Bowl has a total of 75 ski trails, which are serviced by 11 ski lifts, gondolas and/or trams.
 The amount of skiable area in this park is huge, with a maximum of 2,000 acres available to skiers.
 This area is equivalent to 809 hectares, 3.1 square miles, or 8.1 square kilometers.